sp90/prototype-builder/README.md

 * Contribution guide
 * Move guides and more to wiki
 * Build a yoman generator for angular components
+* Rewrite starting app to be a simple hello world application with only nesseary content

 Best regards